gemfire/gemfire-developer-website/content/examples/java/region-colocation.md

 tags:
 - Java
 type: examples
-description: This is a simple example that illustrates how to colocate the data of two regions.
+description: This is a simple example that illustrates how to colocate the data of two VMware GemFire regions.
 ---

 By default, GemFire selects the data locations for a partitioned region independent of the data locations for any other partitioned region using a hashing policy on the key.
 This example shows how to modify this policy in order to store related data from two regions (`order`and `customer`) in the same member.